krzemienski/awesome-from-stars/README.md

 * [codespaces-io/codespaces](https://github.com/codespaces-io/codespaces): Devops Workspaces in a Box
 * [brandonsaldan/codex](https://github.com/brandonsaldan/codex): A minimal genetic data explorer that processes all genetic information locally.
 * [openai/codex](https://github.com/openai/codex): Lightweight coding agent that runs in your terminal
+* [openai/codex-plugin-cc](https://github.com/openai/codex-plugin-cc): Use Codex from Claude Code to review code or delegate tasks.
 * [krzemienski/codex-universal](https://github.com/krzemienski/codex-universal): Base docker image used in Codex environments
 * [openai/codex-universal](https://github.com/openai/codex-universal): Base docker image used in Codex environments
 * [loocor/codmate](https://github.com/loocor/codmate): CodMate is a macOS SwiftUI app for managing CLI AI sessions: browse, search, organize, resume, and review work produced by Codex, Claude Code, and Gemini CLI.
 It focuses on speed, a compact three-column UI, and “ship it” workflows like Project Review (Git Changes) and one-click Resume/New.